 The Journals of Musan

-, starring Park Jung-Bum, Jin Younguk, Kang Eujin, Park Youngdeok.
+Cast: Park Jung-Bum, Jin Younguk, Kang Eujin, Park Youngdeok

 The Journals of Musan stars (and is written/directed by) Park Jung-bum as Seung-chul, a North Korean refugee who has defected to South Korea.
 He attempts to adjust to Seoul with a shy and submissive attitude.
 When Seung-chul is harassed by the authorities, he takes a new job at a karaoke bar to gain stability, an appropriate income, and less prejudice for being a defector.
 Seung- chul attends Mass every week in the hope that his spirituality will help him embrace his new surroundings.